 Yes.
 Coro can store data in multiple locations provided each parent channel workspace resides in a separate region.

-Data from multiple workspaces cannot be combined, unless the Coro REST API is used to combine data.
+Data from multiple workspaces cannot be combined in Coro, although customers can use the Coro public API to retrieve and combine data externally.

 Workspace regions are determined at the parent level.
 MSPs require separate parent workspaces in order to have child workspaces in multiple regions.